OSU-CS290-Sp2017/final-project-vapor-by-faucet/README.md

 clicking a console:
 goes to a page with all the console games (tagged in the json by console, dynamically generates each page for the console.

+each game has a page:
+Data has: name, release date, a rating, console type, link to its home page can leave commments can put a rating on a comment

 read this team: https://guides.github.com/introduction/flow/